 SEO is perhaps the best means of attracting a regular flow of organic traffic to your online store.
 Not only is organic traffic virtually free, if done properly, it is likely to provide you with better conversion rates.
-However, owing to the complex structure of e-commerce sites, implementing SEO is often difficult.
+That said, owing to the complex structure of e-commerce sites, implementing SEO is often difficult—and it certainly isn’t quick!

 As a result, most e-commerce sites tend to underperform in organic searches.
 Online store owners, digital marketers, web designers, and developers all need to have a thorough understanding of the most common e-commerce SEO challenges.